teaching-FEEC/dgm-2026.1/README.md

 - Correctly apply specified attributes, such as color, to objects, even when they contradict common real-world representations
 - (Correctly apply specified attributes to objects, such as color, even when they contradict common real-world representations,)
-- Não: Reduce bias toward dominant patterns learned during pre-training
+- Cuidado: Reduce bias toward dominant patterns learned during pre-training
 - Generate images that are more consistent with the input prompt

 > # Include in this section a link to the presentation video of the project proposal (maximum 5 minutes).